sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/middleware/mock-response-tyk-oas.md

 Please remember that this API definition needs to be updated in Tyk Dashboard.
 In the Dashboard UI it might be trivial but if you are doing it declaratively, you need to use the Tyk Dashboard API endpoint to update an existing API (PUT) or import as a new API (POST).
 Once updated, Tyk Gateway/s will return mock responses to all valid requests to the endpoint, depending on the [content of the request](#working-with-multiple-mock-responses-for-an-endpoint).

-In the following example, we configured a mock response middleware for requests to the `GET /example-mock-response1/anything` endpoint:
+In the following example, we configure a mock response middleware for requests to the `GET /example-mock-response1/anything` endpoint:

 ```json {hl_lines=["39-49"],linenos=true, linenostart=1}
 {